The Audio-Lingual Method: definition, history, principles, pros and cons

 After 1964, its appeal declined, in part due to exposure of its flaws.

-Since it downplayed the importance of context and prior knowledge in language learning and placed an excessive amount of emphasis on memorization and practice, it was unable to foster communicative competence a lot.
+Since it downplayed the importance of context and prior knowledge in language learning and placed an excessive amount of emphasis on memorization and practice, it was unable to foster communicative competence effectively.

-Plus, it was proved that language can’t really be learned by developing a habit in the way the audio-lingual method puts it.
+Additionally, it was proved that language can’t be learned by only developing a habit in the way the audio-lingual method puts it.

 Wonder how to increase your students' progress?